 An important part of your child's growth and learning can take place in the form of a field trip that is relevant to what has been taught or being taught in the classroom.
 Parents will be informed of each field trip through a letter in advance.
-A parent or legal guardian must sign a permission slip for all trips.
-Adults, family members, or volunteers may be asked to assist and go on these field trips but will be under direct supervision of a teacher from the classroom at all times; this includes and is not limited to, transportation to and from field trips and off site.
+A parent or legal guardian must sign a permission slip for all field trips.
+Adults, family members, or volunteers may be asked to assist and go on these field trips but will be under direct supervision of a teacher from the classroom at all times.
+When assisting on a field trip, parents and children must still abide by all CAPC expectations and guidelines.
 All volunteers must compliant with SB 792.
 See page 24 for details.